303-485-9428 | 2919 17th Ave #211, Longmont, CO 80503 | Online Therapy Available

 What if I’m still not sure?

 A trusting therapeutic relationship is an investment in yourself and your wellbeing.
-If you would like to get to know me and see if we are a match, simply click this link to contact me for a free 30-minute consultation.
+If you would like to get to know me and see if we are a match, simply reach out and let’s talk.